prathyu99/CSC510_Group12_Project2/README.md

 - Then enter
  to install all the required dependencies in both the terminal.
 The dependencies have been mentioned in the 'package.json' file.
+If you want to check newer versions of dependencies use
+#### `npm-check-updates`

  - Then enter below command for both the terminals to start the application:
 #### `npm start`